After player backlash, video game companies are quietly scrapping their NFT plans

-The video game industry has never been shy about embracing a new technology, but the speed at which publishers and developers hopped on board the NFT hype train was dizzying.
+The video game industry has never been shy about embracing a new technology, but the speed with which publishers and developers hopped on board the NFT hype train was dizzying.
 Seemingly overnight, game makers announced ways they planned to incorporate the tokens into their product, with one eye on the metaverse and another on bigger revenues.

 Players, though, are having none of it.
 And that pushback may be having an impact.